 Director of Residential Services

-- Provide supervision to Residential Program direct service staff according to established policies and procedures.
+- Provides supervision to residential services direct service staff according to established policies and procedures.

-- Purchases all food and household supplies for the Safe Home within budgetary guidelines.
-Purchase food items for all meals in quality and quantity sufficient to meet the nutritional needs of families.
+- Purchases all food and household supplies for the emergency shelter within budgetary guidelines.
+Purchase food items for all meals in quality and quantity sufficient to meet the nutritional needs of families in alignment with USDA requirements.

-- Make arrangements for necessary repairs to transitional and Safe Home facilities.
+- Arranges for necessary repairs to transitional and shelter facilities.

 - Provides crisis intervention, advocacy and support to clients.
 Assist clients in identifying immediate needs, reviewing options and setting goals; make referral as necessary.